Wild Foraging: How To Identify, Harvest and Prepare Bracken Fern (Fiddleheads)

 This post may contain affiliate links.
 See my disclosure policy.

-The young immature fronds of bracken ferns are known as fiddleheads and were widely consumed by Native Americans in the U.S. for centuries as well as in other regions of the world. ย They are still consumed by millions throughout the world today, are considered more of a delicacy in the U.S.now, but are very popular and commonly in Japan and Korea.
+It tastes like asparagus and almonds you can pick it wild on hillsides, open pastures, burned-over areas, in woodlands and other shaded places.
+It’s pretty much everywhere!
+The young immature fronds of bracken ferns are known as fiddleheads and were widely consumed by Native Americans in the U.S. for centuries as well as in other regions of the world.
+They are still consumed by millions throughout the world today, are considered more of a delicacy in the U.S.now, but are very popular and commonly in Japan and Korea.

-Bracken ferns are thought to have the widest distribution of any fern in the world, are most prolific herbaceous plant in North America, with the exception of Antarctica, are found on every continent and in every environment except for deserts. ย They’re also one of the oldest ferns in the world with fossil records going back 55 million years.
+Bracken ferns are thought to have the widest distribution of any fern in the world, are most prolific herbaceous plant in North America, with the exception of Antarctica, are found on every continent and in every environment except for deserts.
+They’re also one of the oldest ferns in the world with fossil records going back 55 million years.

-Bracken has large, triangular-shaped fronds and is the only fern with side branches. ย It’s bright green in the Spring and then in late Summer the leaves turn golden and then brown. ย The fern never completely dies but remains in this “dead stage” through the winter and then new shoots come up the next Spring where the old growth is.
+Bracken has large, triangular-shaped fronds and is the only fern with side branches.
+It’s bright green in the Spring and then in late Summer the leaves turn golden and then brown.
+The fern never completely dies but remains in this “dead stage” through the winter and then new shoots come up the next Spring where the old growth is.

-You can identify these new young edible shoots as single un-branched stalks with fronds coming off the stem at intervals. ย The very top, the fiddlehead, is curled up and will gradually unroll as it grows.
+You can identify these new young edible shoots as single un-branched stalks with fronds coming off the stem at intervals.
+The very top, the fiddlehead, is curled up and will gradually unroll as it grows.

-And, they’re delicious and fun to forage! ย Let me show you how.
+And, they’re delicious and fun to forage!
+Let me show you how.

-Our Spring so far has been gorgeous here in western Washington! ย We’ve been outside almost every day doing a variety of activities. ย For one, we’ve been busy prepping the huge vegetable garden on our historic 8 acres. ย With our kids we’ve also been spending time at the beach, discovering ant hills on our property (much to our kids’ delight), hiking in the local forests, and…foraging for wild edibles.
+Our Spring so far has been gorgeous here in western Washington!
+We’ve been outside almost every day doing a variety of activities.
+For one, we’ve been busy prepping the huge vegetable garden on our historic 8 acres.
+With our kids we’ve also been spending time at the beach, discovering ant hills on our property (much to our kids’ delight), hiking in the local forests, and…foraging for wild edibles.

-One of the books we like and highly recommend for those of you in the Pacific Northwestย is Pacific Northwest Foraging. ย (You can also find books for other regions as well as edible plants across all of North Americaย and Britain and Europe.)
+We’ve been hiking around with our medicinal and general plant identification books and our kids have been having a blast learning how to identify and forage nature’s bounty.
+One of the books we like and highly recommend for those of you in the Pacific Northwest is Pacific Northwest Foraging.
+(You can also find books for other regions as well as edible plants across all of North America and Britain and Europe.)

-It contains large color photos of the plants from various angles to help you identify them, discusses their features, flavors, when to pick them and how to prepare them. ย It’s a handy guide, user-friendly and the color pictures make it easy to reference and fun for kids to use.
+It contains large color photos of the plants from various angles to help you identify them, discusses their features, flavors, when to pick them and how to prepare them.
+It’s a handy guide, user-friendly and the color pictures make it easy to reference and fun for kids to use.

 We’ve been foraging away with our kids, eating some things fresh and drying others for long-term use.